dkoes/MD2NMR/README.md

 ## Advanced usage

-If you plan to perform multiple analyses or computing shifts directly from the trajectory is too cpu/memory intensive, you can calculate the intermediate distance representation of the trajectory using `dumpypy`.
+If you plan to perform multiple analyses or computing shifts directly from the trajectory is too cpu/memory intensive, you can calculate the intermediate distance representation of the trajectory using `dump.py`.

 ```
 $ dump.py --help